ramillim/dev-ops-workshop-react-express-mysql/backend/README.md

+# Backend for TODO List App

+The README below was copied from the awesome-compose repo and has not been updated to match the current state of the backend which has been heavily modified.

 ## Node + Docker Hello World, for Showing Good Defaults for Using Node.js in Docker

 > This tries to be a "good defaults" example of using Node.js in Docker for local development and shipping to production with all the bells, whistles, and best practices.
 Issues/PR welcome.